anthonydalgliesh/picam3-fixed-focus/README.md

 ## Credits

-Big thanks to my pal Audrey who figured out the entire autofocus disable trick.
-Without that none of this would’ve worked.
+Big thanks to my pal Audrey — they figured out the entire autofocus disable trick by running `sudo find / -name imx708.json`, opening the config, and just renaming `"rpi.af"` to something like `"rpi.af.cancel"` to break autofocus cleanly.
+Without that move, none of this would’ve worked.

 - GitHub: [@audreyap](https://github.com/audreyap)